fabandmina/fabandmina.github.io/content/blogs/gears/bicycle.en.md

 - Manoeuvering the handlebar requires a little bit of practise.
 - Many parts are proprietary or Hase Pino specific.
 - It's pricey.

+## Conclusion
+The Pino is a great bike, but it also has a few flaws that can be detrimental for long-distance touring.
+Even though we are using it ourselves, we cannot absolutely recommend it to everyone.

 {{< collapsible "in_details" 2 >}}
 |         -      |               -              |